timmcginley/41936/Assignments/B.md

 ## B3 Invoices
 * All non PM subjects need to submit invoices to their PM documenting the work they have done for Part A.
 * The PM should then collate the invoices, hours and work done into a single document that they submit with the rest of the documents.
-* Should inlcude documented performance against KPIs / Beats to demonstrate on track.
+* Should include documented performance against KPIs / Beats to demonstrate on track.
+* File name: [YEAR]-[TEAM]-[PART]-Invoice.file
+* Example for part b invoice in team 10: _25-10-B-Invoice.pdf_

 <hr>

 ## Part B Submission